Reviewed by Oct 05, 2020| Updated on

 Capital markets consist of both the primary and secondary markets.
 The shares and bond markets are essential capital markets.

 Capital markets are moving towards enhancing transactional efficiencies.
 These markets bring together those who hold capital and those who seek money and provide a place for companies to exchange securities.

 Capital markets are made up of fund providers and consumers.
-Suppliers include households and the institutions that represent them — pension funds, life insurance firms, charitable foundations and non-financial firms — that produce cash beyond their investment needs.
+Suppliers include households and the institutions that represent them—pension funds, life insurance firms, charitable foundations, and non-financial firms.
+They produce cash beyond their investment needs.

-Capital markets are used for the selling of financial assets like equities and debt securities.
+Capital markets are used for the selling of financial assets, such as equities and debt securities.
 Investments are securities which are shares in a company's capital.
 Debt securities are interest-bearing IOUs, for instance, bonds.
-Such markets are classified into two main categories: primary markets — where investors are sold new equity stock and bond issues — and secondary markets, which exchange existing securities.

 Capital markets are a vital part of a working capitalist economy as they transfer capital to those who need it for beneficial use from the people who have it.